 The decade of the naughties (2000-2009) was a rich one for science fiction on the small and large screens.
 There was so much, in fact, that even a lifelong scifi fan such as myself couldn’t possibly watch it all – at least not while maintaining a life beyond the screen.
 TV offerings alone included Star Trek: Enterprise, Battlestar Galactica, Terminator: The Sarah Connor Chronicles, Caprica, Andromeda, Lost, several Stargate SG1 spinoffs, Tripping the Rift, Eureka, Sanctuary, and Torchwood, among many others.
 Viewers had to pick and choose, and, if critics are to be believed, they didn’t always choose wisely.
 They kept alive mediocre entries while leaving well-written shows in the lurch.
 I was one of those viewers, and therefore through my inattention bear some small part of the blame for the cancellation of Joss Whedon’s critically acclaimed Firefly, which in 2002 lasted a mere 14 episodes including three unaired in the original run.
 A larger part of the blame belongs to Fox, which in fairness was also responsible for financing the show in the first place.
 Hot off his success with Buffy and Angel, Whedon was given a sizable budget to bring his offbeat science fiction vision to life.

 Before video players became de rigueur home accessories, the philosophy of evening TV show producers was that each episode of a show should be stand-alone.
 A few nighttime soap operas were exceptions, but by and large the producers demanded this strategy.
 This is why it doesn’t matter in what order you watch Star Trek: The Original Series, Charlie’s Angels, or Columbo.
-There is no continuous story arc that develops from one show to the next.
+There is no continuous story arc that develops from one episode to the next.
 The idea was that any new viewer who stumbled on the show wouldn’t be confused by arriving in the middle of a complex story he or she didn’t understand; winning over new viewers thereby would be easier.
 The artistic advantage of a multi-episode story arc, on the other hand, is that it allows scriptwriters to develop richer plots, themes, and characters; a commercial upside (long exploited by soap operas) is that regular viewers are enticed back to find out what happens.
 Until the 1990s the prospect of capturing new viewers outweighed the advantages of teasing old ones.
 In the 1990s, however, commercial considerations tilted toward continuous story arcs as technology made it easier for new viewers to catch up on previously aired episodes both online and offline.
 The order in which one watches episodes of a show made after 2000 almost always matters.
 So, it didn’t help that Fox chose to air Firefly out of sequence.

 The Fox suits were not simply crazy.
 They reasoned (with some justice) that an audience had to be hooked with the first few shows or the ratings were doomed.
 Consequently, instead of beginning with the lengthy two-episode pilot that explains the setting and introduces us to the nine major characters, the first show that aired was an action/adventure episode involving a train heist.
 There are indeed more thrills and chills in the train job episode, but a lot of viewers must have asked themselves, “Who are these people and why should I care?”
 If those viewers returned the following week, they also must have wondered about the disjointed timeline.
 Maybe airing the pilot first would have helped.
 Maybe it wouldn’t.
 In any event a large enough audience to prevent cancellation never did show up, leading to Joss Whedon’s remark, “Two roads diverged in a wood, and I took the road less traveled by and they CANCELLED MY FRIKKIN' SHOW.
 I totally shoulda took the road that had all those people on it.”
 Firefly’s audience might have been modest but it was enthusiastic – enthusiastic enough for Whedon to tie up the loose ends of the TV series with the sequel big screen movie Serenity and to make money doing it.